An EPA agent searches for the origin of a dangerous new plant (written for Screams!)

-The interior was a wonderland of tacky collectables, porcelain dolls and animals crowding tiny shelves.
+The living room was a wonderland of tacky collectibles, porcelain dolls and animals crowding tiny shelves.
 Souvenirs from various states hung on the paisley walls; killer whales from Florida, plastic corn from Nebraska and numerous other cheap trinkets.

 On an ancient couch, a little boy sat.
 His hazel eyes were glued to the TV, watching a cartoon snowman running away from a grizzly bear.
-A glass table stood in the center, bearing a steaming heap of pancakes.
+In the center of the room stood a glass table, bearing a steaming heap of pancakes.

-"Don't mind Hunter, he's crabby today.
+"Oh don't mind Hunter, he's a crabby-patty today.
 Would you like some tea?
 Or would you prefer coffee?"
 The woman asked her visitor brightly.

 Delphinia said that tea would be excellent, thanking the host.
 She watched the elderly woman totter off to the kitchen as a kettle began whistling.